 Taste what these top cities have to offer cuisine-wise—it may inspire you to head to culinary school.

 Summer is officially here and if you're taking a break from your culinary courses, it's time to hit the road in search of some of the best food in America.

 If you're thinking about attending culinary school but haven't decided upon a program or location, these 10 top cities are sure to get you in the kitchen.

 It has some of the best weather in the nation, but San Diego is more than just sunny days.
 If the delicious California fruits and vegetables aren't enough to lure you in, there's always authentic Mexican cuisine and local seafood.

 The best advice: Explore a variety of places in the San Diego area, from Little Italy to La Jolla to Del Mar.

 Summer is an ideal time to visit Portland.
 The harsh winter is a distant memory and you'll get to enjoy a New England summer staple: The lobster roll.

-Named the "Foodiest Small Town in America" by Bon Appetit in 2009, Portland has continued to impress casual diners and foodies alike.
+Named the "Foodiest Small Town in America" by Bon Appetit, Portland has continued to impress casual diners and foodies alike.
 If you tire of the lobster shacks, head to Hugo's.
 The chef, Rob Evans, won the James Beard Foundation Award for Best Chef in the Northeast a few years ago.